Vega 2: Halley mission

-After their encounters, the Vegas' motherships were redirected by Venus' gravity to intercept Halley's Comet.
+After their encounters, the Vegas' motherships were redirected by Venus's gravity to intercept Halley's Comet.

 The spacecraft initiated its encounter on March 7, 1986, by taking 100 photos of the comet from a distance of 14,000,000 km.

 Vega 2 made its closest approach at 07:20 UT on March 9, 1986, at 8,030 km.
 The data intensive examination of the comet covered only the three hours around closest approach.
 They were intended to measure the physical parameters of the nucleus, such as dimensions, shape, temperature and surface properties, as well as to study the structure and dynamics of the coma, the gas composition close to the nucleus, the dust particles' composition and mass distribution as functions of distance to the nucleus and the cometary-solar wind interaction.

 During the encounter, Vega 2 took 700 images of the comet, with better resolution than those from the twin Vega 1, partly due to the presence of less dust outside the coma at the time.
 Yet Vega 2 recorded an 80% power loss during the encounter as compared to Vega 1's 40%.

 After further imaging sessions on 10 and 11 March 1986, Vega 2 finished its primary mission.

 Post Halley

-A 6 million kilometer distant flyby of 2101 Adonis was considered but it turned out that Vega 2 didn't have enough fuel left to make the necessary orbital changes for the flyby.
+A 6 million kilometer distant flyby of 2101 Adonis was considered, however, Vega 2 didn't have enough fuel left to make the necessary orbital changes for the flyby.
 Instead the Vega probes took the opportunity to measure the dust as they passed through the orbits of 72P/Denning–Fujikawa, Biela's Comet and 289P/Blanpain.

 Contact with Vega 2 was lost on 24 March 1987.
 Vega 1 had previously exhausted its attitude control propellant on 30 January 1987.

 Vega 2 is currently in heliocentric orbit, with perihelion of 0.70 AU, aphelion of 0.98 AU, eccentricity of 0.17, inclination of 2.3 degrees and orbital period of 281 days.